-Is exercise allowed / suggested during pregnancy?
+Is exercise allowed/suggested during pregnancy?

 Is sex acceptable throughout pregnancy?

-Can I travel by train, plane and / or car?
+Can I travel by train, plane and/or car?

-What beauty treatments are acceptable during pregnancy?
+What beauty treatments are safe during pregnancy?

-Is there a list of over the counter medications I can take?
+Is there a list of over-the-counter medications I can take?

-Are my current prescription medications safe during pregnancy?
+Are my current prescription medications safe during?